Organised Labour calls for general salary review for civil servants -

 “We also call for immediate payment of a new minimum pension to Nigeria’s retirees whose retirement benefits are subject to such adjustment,” he said.

-He added that certainly, what is good for the goose is also good for the gander,’’ he said.
+He added that certainly, what is good for the goose is also good for the gander.